-Acute muscle soreness is that burning sensation you feel in a muscle during a workout due to a quick buildup of lactic acid.
+Acute muscle soreness is that burning sensation you feel in a muscle during a workout due to a quick buildup of the buildup of metabolites during intense exercise.
 It usually disappears as soon as or shortly after you stop exercising.

 Read on to learn more about DOMS, including symptoms, causes, treatment, and more.

 According to the American College of Sports Medicine, DOMS symptoms typically occur up at least 12 to 24 hours after a workout.
 The pain tends to peak about one to three days after your workout, and then should ease up after that.

 Symptoms of DOMS to watch out for may include: